 Making this change and developing a 'culture of transit' would take significant time.
 Proof of concept would be required by developing highly successful, core transit lines, with quality service and appropriate frequencies.
-The design of the residential areas with many cul-de-sac streets and limited connectivity create impediments to providing fixed route transit service.
+The design of The Woodlands' residential areas, with many cul-de-sac streets and limited connectivity, creates impediments to providing fixed route transit service.
 It is with these considerations that the team developed the recommendations for transit mobility within the broader The Woodlands area.